-How profitable a bank is has an effect on its long-term survivability.
-Earnings may be retained by the bank, increasing its capital buffer, or be used to address problematic loans, likely making the bank better prepared to withstand financial shocks.
-Losses, on the other hand, take away from a bank's ability to do those things.
+How profitable a bank is has an effect on its safety and soundness.
+A bank can retain its earnings, giving a boost to its capital buffer, or use them to address problematic loans, potentially making the bank better able to withstand financial shocks.
+Banks that are losing money, however, are less able to do those things.

-Bank of Benoit scored 8 out of a possible 30 on Bankrate's earnings test, falling short of the national average of 16.52.
+Bank of Benoit scored 6 out of a possible 30 on Bankrate's earnings test, below the national average of 15.12.

-One important measure of a bank's earnings is return on equity, or net income (essentially profit) divided by total equity.
-The most recent annualized quarterly return on equity for Bank of Benoit was 3.51 percent, below the national average of 9.28 percent.
+Return on equity, calculated by dividing net income (profit, essentially) by total equity, is one important way to measure a bank's earnings.
+The most recent annualized quarterly return on equity for Bank of Benoit was 2.73 percent, below the national average of 8.10 percent.

-For the twelve months ended June 30, 2017, the bank earned net income of $34,000 on total equity of $2.0 million.
-The bank reported an annualized return on average assets, or ROA, of 0.40 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.14 percent.
+The bank reported net income of $53,000 on total equity of $1.9 million for the twelve months ended December 31, 2017.
+The bank experienced an annualized return on average assets, or ROA, of 0.32 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.00 percent.